IInsulin resistance — also known as syndrome X — happens

 your blood sugar levels and the demands your cells are making.

-raises your blood sugar level.
+blood sugar level.

 So all that circulating glucose makes your body release even more insulin and the